rwuk/PyDie/README.md

 A Python dice box

-This script requiers a file called log.txt to exist in the same folder as the script, the file should auto-create if it doesn't exists.
-You'll need write permissions in the folder to run it though.
+This script creates a log file called log.txt.

+The file should auto-create if it doesn't exists, but you'll need write permissions in the folder to run it.

 Android is shitting a brick over the log file currently, this is almost certainly permissions related.